NkemOhanenye/CIS1101/README.md

 # PYTestingFeatures
-Python tests and homework from CIS1101, Visual Basic
+Python tests and homework from CIS1101, Visual Logic

 The Basic folder are projects i did from I believe Youtube to understand Python.